 We live in a gigantic world

-It’s one of the reasons why I decided to make this blog.
+It’s one of the reasons why I decided to create this blog.
 Even when I was still in the Philippines, I felt that energy in me every time there is an upcoming trip with friends and family.
 I just can’t stop thinking about it.
-I strongly feel it my veins and it just ignites more and more when I am in a new place.
-I know that there will be obstacles along the way especially the budgeting and the saving part but I believe that if you truly love something, you’ll work hard to get it, right?
+The feeling and excitement are strong in my veins and it just ignites me more and more when I am in a new place.
+I know that there will always be obstacles along the way especially the budgeting and the saving part but I believe that if you truly love something, you’ll work hard to get it, right?

 At first, it was difficult to communicate with the local people because of the language barrier.
 If you want to learn more about the locals and their culture, you must learn their language.
 I am definitely not fluent yet but I know the basic words to help me survive my daily life.
 It will also help you gain new friends.

 Trust No One but Yourself and a Chosen Few.

 Believe it or not, there are also stories around the Filipino community here in Thailand about our fellow Pinoy scamming another Pinoy.
 Stories of debts not being paid and the friends you thought are real friends becoming your enemy.
 I think it’s because of our love for drama.
 Luckily, I haven’t experienced any of these yet and hopefully never.

 Wherever you are, you must be responsible for yourself.
 Know the people surrounding you.
 If you think there’s something fishy, then save yourself by detaching from them as early as possible.

 What’s your story of living or working in a different country?

 Join my mailing list to receive the latest news and updates.

 5555 …We have same experience especially in ordering foods.
 I almost cried when I forced myself eating spicy “khanohm jeen”.